 Now that the holidays are behind us, and we are fully back to our regular schedules, we are now realizing that our February schedules aren’t looking so normal!
 That means it’s time to fire up your marketing efforts…right?
 But before we just jump back on the hamster wheel of marketing, I want to share a few measurement (ROI) concepts with you before you fire up that marketing machine!
 Take a minute to learn what’s REALLY important when measuring your ROI…and you may just be one campaign away from your best year EVER!

-Let’s talk about continual improvement of wealth and the relationship you nurture within your dental practice.
+Let’s talk about the continual improvement of wealth and the relationship you nurture within your dental practice.

 Firstly, in recent weeks I’ve really been trying to focus on those areas of influence that I’ve talked about in previous episodes of my podcast and how we affect and also impact those areas of influence.
 Likewise, also how we learn to not worry about those things that are outside of our area of influence.
 We need to keep in mind this particular method of understanding that our thoughts become feelings, feelings become actions, and our actions become results.
 Recently, I’ve been dedicating a lot of time to Neuro Linguistic Programming courses when building this program that helps really break down the last four podcast episodes I did in 2019.

-Say for example, you spent 1500$ and got 25 new patients, you’re able to figure out that cost pracquisition.
+Say, for example, you spent 1500$ and got 25 new patients, and you’re able to figure out that cost per acquisition.
 Now that we have a number to benchmark, we can see what that ROI is as well when we send out mail next month.
-We reach a certain point where we can get a good forecast to see the average cost acquisition and find it to be accurate, because we’ve seen proof of it.
+We reach a certain point where we can get a good forecast to see the average cost acquisition and find it to be accurate because we’ve seen proof of it.
 We’ve been doing it during all times of the year, with different messages, for the same client, and for the same clientele.
 Once we know the average cost acquisition then we can have better conversations on what to do.
-We can ask questions like how many new patients you want and determine how much you need to spend in order to achieve that goal.
+We can ask questions like how many new patients you want and determine how much you need to spend to achieve that goal.
 If your average cost acquisition is $130 and you want 10 new patients, then we know that will cost $1300.
 Now that we can have more educated conversations on what to do, we can now tie that into the methodology of “the business that spends the most money to acquire a customer wins.”
-It sounds ludacris but it’s true, because once you get these metrics ten you can determine the return on investment of every media that you have.
-You reach this point where you start to ask these better questions and determine the smartest way where you want to put your money in order to build your business.
+It sounds ludicrous but it’s true because once you get these metrics then you can determine the return on investment of every media that you have.
+You reach this point where you start to ask these better questions and determine the smartest way where you want to put your money to build your business.

 It’s a more proactive way of marketing and having that return on investment.
 I think a lot of people have a mixed relationship with marketing, they know they need to do it but don’t understand how to connect the dots and how to tie value from it.
 The thing is, it’s not just tying value like in cost acquisition, it’s tying cold hard cash.
 We’re able to successfully tie that cold hard cash to that so that you’re aware that for every dollar you’re spending, you’re getting x amount back.
 It not only validates the marketing decisions you make, but it also helps you do better forecasting to create a better abundant future for yourself and your team.

 I want to plant this seed with you, now that you’re thinking about marketing and seeing lots of opportunities in your schedule.
-I want you to think about reaching out to a company like ours, Innovate Dental Marketing, to assess what you’ve already been doing and see about how to better forecast for the future.
+I want you to think about reaching out to a company like ours, Innovate Dental Marketing, to assess what you’ve already been doing and see how to better forecast for the future.
 Once we have that road map, we can make course corrections to further improve it.
 If I’m trying to fly from Houston to Dallas – Fort Worth and the wind tries to blow me over to St. Louis, I’m not going to stop flying.
-I’m going to learn how to make corrections in my course, because there’s always going to be wind.
-There’s always going to be those variables, whether they’re in messaging, demographics, or whatever.
-There’s different times of year where people are more receptive to different types of marketing and different messaging, but you don’t have to do the guesswork in that.
-There’s people like us who can help hold your hand and guide you to that appropriate return on investment and that type of forecasting I’ve been talking about.
+I’m going to learn how to make corrections in my course because there’s always going to be wind.
+There are always going to be those variables, whether they’re in messaging, demographics, or whatever.
+There are different times of the year when people are more receptive to different types of marketing and different messaging, but you don’t have to do the guesswork in that.
+There are people like us who can help hold your hand and guide you to that appropriate return on investment and that type of forecasting I’ve been talking about.